matterandvoid-space/subscriptions/README.md

 # Differences/modifications from upstream re-frame

+Details below, but the two big differences are:

-- inputs function and compute fn are only passed your db and one arguments hashmap - not the subscription vector
+1. The input signal function and the compute function are only passed your db and one hashmap as arguments - not the subscription vector.
-- memoized computation functions - reactions are not cached when used in a non-reactive call (like in event handlers)

-## Memoized subscription computation functions.

-The underlying reagent.ratom/Reaction used in re-frame is cached - this library also does this.

-The issue is that this leads to memory leaks if you attempt to invoke a subscription outside of the reactive propagation stage.

-That is, the reaction cache is used for example in a re-frame web app when a `reset!` is called on the reagent.ratom/atom app-db - this triggers reagent code that will re-render views, it is during this stage that the subscription computation function runs and the reaction cache is successfully used.

-The key part is that reagent adds an on-dispose handler for the reaction which is invoked when a component unmounts.

-Thus, if you try to use a subscription outside of the reactive context the subscription's reaction will be cached but never disposed, consuming memory that is never relinquished until the application is restarted.

-This library incorporates two changes to make sure there are no memory leaks and that subscriptions can be used in any context
-- with a cache in both contexts.

-The changes are:

-- do not cache reactions if we are not in a reactive context (reagent indicates a reactive context by binding a dynamic variable.)
-- memoize all subscription computation functions with a bounded cache that evicts the least recently used subscription when full.

-This is possible because subscriptions are pure functions and the layer 2 accessor subscriptions will invalidate when a new value for app-db is `reset!`.
+2. The reagent Reaction that backs a subscription computatoin function is only cached in a reactive context, and the computation function itself is memoized with a bounded cache.

 ## Only one map for all queries

-Another change in this library is that all subscriptions are forced to receive only one argument: a hashmap.
+All subscriptions are forced to receive only one argument: a hashmap.

 On a team with lots of people working on one codebase if you remove points where decisions have to be made, especially when they are arbitrary decisions (like how do we pass arguments to subscriptions) - then you get uniformity/compatibility for free and your codebase remains cohesive (at least in the domain of subscriptions in this case).

-I've had to deal with a large re-frame application where subscriptions were parameterized by components, and having to take into account all parameters passing styles is a pain and can lead to subtle bugs.
+I've had to deal with a large re-frame application where subscriptions were parameterized by components, and having to take into account all parameter passing styles is a pain and can lead to subtle bugs when combining parameters across a codebase and doing so dynamically.

-(as well as dealing with multiple subscription argument styles in a large re-frame app and attempting to refactor them, or combine them dynamically..)

-Taking a tip from many successful clojure projects which are able to be extended and grown and integrated over time, This library forces all subscriptions arguments to be one hashmap - this forces you to name all your arguments and allows easily flowing data.
-It also encourages the use of fully qualified keywords which in turn makes using malli or schema or spec to validate the arguments, if you wish to, also much simpler.
+Taking a tip from many successful clojure projects which are able to be extended and grown and integrated over time (e.g. fulco, pathom, pedestal, malli), this library forces all subscriptions to take at most one argument which must be a hashmap.

+Some of the benefits are:

+- All arguments are forced to be named, aiding readability
+- You can easily flow data through the system, like you might want to do when creating subscription utilities used across components in your application, like having components that can be parameterized with subscriptions as well as parameterizing the arguments to those subscriptions.
+- This in turn encourages the use of fully qualified keywords
+- Which in turn makes using malli or schema or spec to validate the arguments much simpler (e.g. having a registry of keyword to schema/spec).

 This format of a 2-tuple with a tag as the first element and data as the second shows up in lots of places, here is a great talk about modeling information this way by Jeanine Adkisson from the 2014 Conj: